sdporres/fealtyweb/_posts/2019-08-14-alpha1-post-mortem.md

 The most important thing about Alpha 1 is that it exists.
 It was important for me to put something together as soon as possible and to adopt an iterative production process

+The second part of this is that, though much of the gameplay implementation has to change, the simulation engine is coming along quite well - it is powerful, robust and easy to extend.

 ### People played it

 Alpha 1 was played by over 90 people and the website saw over 150 hits in aggregate for all Alpha 1 releases (1.0, 1.1, 1.2).
 I think that means the Twitter and reddit stuff is working.
 Some people played it for 3+ days